rupanjanam/demo_landingzone/contoso/deployment_commands.md

 ```

 ## GitLab Integration
 #### Steps to integrate with Gitlab can only be followed after this repository code is copied and pushed to your https://gitlab.com or Gitlab server repositories.
+Note that if its a hosted Gitlab server, the server will need to have network connectivity to Azure and the VNET that will be hosting the AKS runners deployed in the next steps.

 ### AKS construction set
 Set-up the aks cluster